 font size will change the display in all collection viewer windows.
 The

-must close and re-open an adding/editing window in order to
+change immediately.
+You must close and re-open an adding/editing window in

 These font size choices affect the List View and the Image Gallery, and they can also affect the Item Details and the data-entry/editing window.
 But the Item Details and the data-entry/editing window also have separate preferences that let you specifically change the font size (and font family) just for use in those contexts.
 You can set these choices (both for font family and font size) in the Data Entry/Editing tab and the Item Details tab of the Preferences dialog.
 As a convenience, the data-entry/editing window lets you access the editor’s font preferences via its own Preferences menu choice.

 Data Adding/Editing Window – This menu choice is only enabled if the data-entry window associated with this collection is open (either on-screen or iconified).
 Choosing this menu item will raise the data-entry/editing window above all other windows.
 This can be useful if the window has gotten underneath other windows on your screen